RaymondNalezitij/Product-cart-database/readme.md

 - Get cart subtotal, vat amount and total at any time.
 - Register and login as a user

-The code is entirely english.
+The code is wirtten entirely in english.

 <h1>Project requirements</h1>